 As with any maple deck, these decks get razor tail over time.
 That is about it, though.

 I did notice that my razor tail process was a little slower than some of the other recent decks that I’ve skated though.
 After about five weeks of skating this, I still have some of my tail layers left.

-Are Blind Skateboards Good for Beginners?
+Are Blind Skateboards Good in 2023?